 With few exceptions, both readers and instructors are most comfortable with project management texts that are organized around the project life cycle, and this book is so organized.
 In Chapter 1 we start by defining a project and differentiating project management from general management.
-After discussing the project life cycle, we briefly cover project selection.
+After discussing the project life cycle, we cover project selection, the project management office, and the project portfolio.
 We feel strongly that project managers who understand why a project was selected by senior management also understand the firm's objectives for the project.
-Understanding those things, we know, will be of value in making the inevitable trade-offs between time, budget, and the specified output of the project.
+Understanding those things, we know, will be of value in making the inevitable trade-offs between time, budget, and the specified output of the project, as well as how to handle the inevitable risks that will arise to threaten the project.